Randolph Trafford - The Flying Years, by James Baxendale O.B.E.

-In June 1930, Randolph bought a de Havilland Gypsy Moth (production number 1263), with the registration number G-ABAM.
+In June 1930, Randolph bought a Gypsy Moth (production number 1263), with the registration number G-ABAM.
 He called it Topsy III .
-It received its Certificate of Airworthiness on 19 June 1930 and was insured for £2,000. [xxix] The Gypsy Moth, first produced in 1925, was in many ways the classic biplane of the 1930s.
+It received its Certificate of Airworthiness on 19 June 1930 and was insured for £2,000.
+He immediately registered for the King’s Cup Air Race on 5 July 1930, but was noted as a non-starter.
+The Gypsy Moth, first produced in 1925, was in many ways the classic biplane of the 1930s.
 It had a top speed of 102 mph or 164 km/h and a range of 320 miles or 515 km.

 Gypsy Moth G-ABAM over Michaelchurch,